felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 ## Prefetching data

-Prefetching data basically means **fetching resources that will be possibly needed before they are actually needed**.
+Prefetching data basically means fetching resources that will be possibly needed before they are actually needed.
 There are some different prefetching patterns:

 - Inside components
 - Inside event handlers
 - Via router (more about this later)

-***When rendering components there are often cases where a child component that needs to fetch some piece of data needs its parent query to be finished loading so it can be rendered and then start fetching the data it actually needs***.
-This generates what's called [***request waterfall***](https://tanstack.com/query/latest/docs/framework/react/guides/request-waterfalls) and can lead to poor user experience and perceived performance.
+When rendering components there are often cases where a child component that needs to fetch some piece of data needs its parent query to be finished loading so it can be rendered and then start fetching the data it actually needs.
+This generates what's called [request waterfall](https://tanstack.com/query/latest/docs/framework/react/guides/request-waterfalls) and can lead to poor user experience and perceived performance.
 For example:

 ```tsx
 function Article({ id }) {